Rad-hi/MyButton_Arduino/docs/pages/MyCountingButton.rst

     - This counting method could be used for ``encoders``, since usually, that's where such detection speed (the one offered by using an interruption) would be required.

-    - we can **begin** the interruption based counting through the call of:
+    - we can **begin** the interruption based counting through the call of one of these:

         + ``void beginCountingInterrupter(uint8_t irq_pin, void (*_ISR_callback)(void));``